 Directed by George Clooney, “The Tender Bar” is adapted from the eponymous memoir by J.R.
 Moehringer.
-There are plenty of Moehringers in the film, with Tye Sheriden as 10-year-old J.R.
-Moehringer; Lily Rabe as J.R.’s mother Dorothy; Max Martini as Papa “The Voice”; Christopher Lloyd as Grandpa; Sondra James as Grandma; and Ron Livingston as grownup J.R.
-It’s 10-year-old J.R. who carries the story.
+There are plenty of Moehringers in the film, with Tye Sheridan as college-bound J.R.
+Moehringer and Daniel Ranieri as the 10-year-old version; Lily Rabe as J.R.’s mother Dorothy; Max Martini as Papa “The Voice”; Christopher Lloyd as Grandpa; Sondra James as Grandma; and grown-up, retrospective narration is provided by the voice of Ron Livingston as J.R.
+But it’s 10-year-old J.R. who carries the story.

 The year is 1973 when the film begins.
 Dorothy and her young son J.R. move into Grandpa’s and Grandma’s house.
 J.R.’s ne’er-do-well father, a radio disc jockey called “The Voice,” “hasn’t taken care of anybody at all.”
 But Uncle Charlie steps in as a surrogate dad, and he freely dispenses advice to J.R.